qmclaugh/square_rails/README.md

 The above demo should make a lot clear.
 For the initial merchant authentication, make sure to set `SQUARE_AFTER_AUTHORIZE_PATH` in `\config\initalizers\square_rails_init.rb`.
 Set this to a path within your application and store your user's access token in the database there (it will be in `session[:square_access_token]`).
 Then there is no text page shown; the user is just redirected back into your application.

 If you are using the devise gem for authentication, you could migrate the User model to include a new field `square_access_token` and store the Square Connect assigned access token there after the user logs in.
 Then you can get to locations etc with `current_user.square_access_token`.
 Don't hit the Connect API every time..!

+**Once in production** or on staging, make sure to change the Square Connect side **Redirect URL** that you set in Step 3... no localhost here.

 ## TODO: